nus-cs2103-AY2324S1/ip/docs/README.md

 2. Download the latest `bot.jar` from [here](https://github.com/neyapraveen/ip/releases/latest).

-3. Double-click the file to start the app.
+3. On your terminal, cd to the directory the bot.jar is downloaded in <br>
+   and run `java -jar bot.jar`

 4. Try entering `help` and `list` commands.
 You should see the GUI as below.
    ![Image of ](Ui.png)